Nazmul-Islam-Naim/laravel-oracle-setup/README.md

 - Select "Oracle"
 - Enter the following details:
   - Host: localhost
-  - Port: 1521 (default port, use the one from lsnrctl status if different)
+  - Port: 1521 or 1522 (default port, use the one from lsnrctl status if different). you will find prot also in 'SS'
   - Service name: SS (the service name you defined during installation)
   - Username: system
   - Password: (use the password you set during Oracle installation)